 I know that these days distractions are EVERYWHERE, but distancing yourself from the ones you can will be a big help when it comes to school work.

-When studying for an exam, make sure to put away all of your electronics.
+When studying for an exam in college, make sure to put away all of your electronics.

 Our phones are SO interesting: what with Snapchat, Twitter, Instagram….the list goes on.
 But that’s why simply stashing it (and other devices) out of sight is so effective.